 However, anger is a double-edged sword.
 An anger that is burning uncontrollably will do just that, burn everything to the ground.
 You’ll end up losing your focus, memory, and in worst-case scenarios your initial purpose.

 Yet controlled, focused anger can set you on the right course by providing you with a motive to follow.
 If you’re angry you’re not where you’re supposed to be in your language learning journey, then that’s the exact motivation you ought to use to get to where you need to be!

 Shaping Your Language Learning Environment

 Ideally, you want to be in a good mood when studying your target language.
-It doesn’t have to be “happy” per se, but you want to in a mood where you’re comfortable.
-Setting up your learning space to imitate this feeling of comfort is highly dependant on what makes YOU comfortable.
+It doesn’t have to be “happy” per se, but you want to be in a mood where you’re comfortable.
+Setting up your learning space to imitate this feeling of comfort is highly dependent on what makes YOU comfortable.
 For example, I usually have some chill music in the background and have my cup of coffee on standby.
 There are different things that suit different people is what I’m trying to say, but here are some things that just might work for anyone: